sarthyambal/sarthyambal/README.md

 ---
 ## 🧑‍💻About Me
 <div align="center">
 I'm a **BTech IT student** at **Walchand Institute of Technology, Solapur**, passionate about competitive programming and building efficient solutions.
+And Data Analysier to visualize the data of business.

  **Tech Satck:** C | JAVA | HTML | CSS | JAVASCRIPT |
 </div>